aranya-project/aranya/crates/daemon/src/policy.md

 ## SetNetworkName
-Associates a network name and address to a Member for use in APS.
+Associates a network name and address to a Member for use in AFC.

 ```policy
 action set_network_name (user_id id, net_identifier string) {